 Each of the current members of the nominating and governance committee is "independent" as defined by current NASDAQ listing requirements.
-The nominating and governance committee held seven meetings in 2012.
-The duties of the nominating and governance committee are to: (1) identify individuals qualified to become board members and to nominate directors for election; (2) lead the board in its annual review of the performance, size, and membership of the board and its committees; (3) nominate for election by the board the members of each board committee, including the chair of each committee; (4) lead the board of directors in a regular review of succession plans for members of executive management and ensure that the board has in place a succession plan for the CEO; and (5) review and make recommendations to the board concerning corporate governance matters.
+The nominating and governance committee held three meetings in 2013.
+The duties of the nominating and governance committee are to: (1) identify individuals qualified to become board members and to nominate directors for election; (2) lead the board in its annual review of the performance, size, and membership of the board and its committees; (3) nominate for election by the board the members of each board committee including the chair of each committee; (4) lead the board in a regular review of succession plans for members of executive management and to ensure that the board develops a succession plan for the CEO; (5) review, on a regular basis, the board's leadership structure and to make recommendations to the board regarding such structure, including whether the board should elect a chair who meets the standards for independence defined by applicable law and the rules of NASDAQ; and (6) review and make recommendations to the board concerning corporate governance matters.
 As part of its annual performance review process, the nominating and governance committee seeks input from each board member regarding the performance of individual directors, each committee, and the board as a whole.
 The committee reports this information to the board and also takes into account the results of this annual performance review in its decisions regarding director nominations.